amarmer/Singleton-Without-PImpl/README.md

 ## Framework

-Instead of std::unique_ptr<Impl>, the singleton is stored in pre-allocated stack storage managed by SingletonProxy, with no heap allocation.
-Unlike a simple singleton that lives for the entire application lifetime, the framework allows it to be recreated when needed.
+Instead of std::unique_ptr<Impl>, the singleton is stored in pre-allocated stack storage managed by SingletonProxy, with no heap allocation.</br> Unlike a simple singleton that lives for the entire application lifetime, the framework allows it to be recreated when needed.

 The framework is split into two reusable headers — `SingletonProxy.h` and `Singleton.h` — so the developer only